core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Security Common Context: the OSCORE Security Common Context associated to the joined group (see {{sec-context}}).
 This information can be mapped to the 'key' parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

-* Endpoint ID: the Endpoint ID associated to the joining endpoint.
+* Sender ID: the Sender ID associated to the joining endpoint.
 This information is not included in case 'Role' in the join request is equal to "silent server".
 This information can be mapped to the 'clientID' parameter within the 'key' parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.

 * Member public keys: the public keys of the endpoints currently present in the group.
 This includes: the public keys of the non-silent servers currently in the group, if the joining endpoint is configured (also) as client; and the public keys of the clients currently in the group, if the joining endpoint is configured (also) as server or silent server.
 This information is omitted in case the Group Manager is not configured to store the public keys of group members or if the 'Retrieval flag' was not present in the join request. {{ssec-provisioning-of-public-keys}} discusses additional details on provisioning public keys upon joining the group and on retrieving public keys of group members.
 This information can be mapped to the 'pub_keys' parameter of the Key Distribution Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.